Karlobyo/composer_electronifire/README.md

 https://karlobyo-composer-electronifire-webinterfaceapp-cloud-4l4hu6.streamlit.app/

 !
-If the markdowns look grey and are hard to read (if you are wusing Windows for example) you can set the theme to "Dark" in the drop-down menu on the top-right corner under "Settings" !
+If the markdowns look grey and are hard to read, it means you have the theme set to 'Light'.
+You can set the theme to "Dark" in the drop-down menu on the top-right corner under "Settings" !

 ***